matejtarca/FullstackJSTaskT9/README.md

 **Testing**: Jest, React Testing Library

 ### Running locally
-To first start the WebApp run these commands in the `t9ui/` directory
+To start the web app run these commands in the `t9ui/` directory
 ```bash
 npm install
 npm start
 ```
 ### Running tests locally
-To run unit tests use the `npm test` command
+To run the unit tests for the React components use the `npm test` command

 ## t9tests
+This part of project contains `cypress` e2e integration tests for the app.
 ### Technologies
 **Testing**: Cypress.io

-This part of project contains `cypress` e2e integration tests for the app.
 ### Running tests locally
 To run e2e tests locally make sure you have installed cypress correctly (it may take a while) and then run
 ```bash